Troon-Technologies-LLC/Troon-NFT-Contract/README.md

 ## Overview

-## Summary of NFTContract
+## Summary of NFTContractV01

-NFTContract is a Non Fungible Token (NFT) standard for Flow blockchain.
+NFTContractV01 is a Non Fungible Token (NFT) standard for Flow blockchain.
 It offers a powerful set while keeping unnecessary complexity to a minimum and focus on efficiency.
 Our Contract consists of different parts like Brand, Schema, Templates and NFTs, which serve different purposes and often reference each other.

 ## Brand

 A brand is an intangible marketing or business concept that helps people identify a company, product, or individual.
 People often confuse brands with things like logos, slogans, or other recognizable marks.
 Brand is a symbol of organization that represent parent company.
-Organizations can create their own Brands in FLOW Blockchain using NFTContract.
+Organizations can create their own Brands in FLOW Blockchain using NFTContractV01.
 We have set of restrictions on flow Accounts.
 In order to create a brand you need to be whitelisted(Approval of Super Admin).

 ### Schema